 Although large trees which may meet the needs for a bald eagle nest or roost site occur within the Project Area, no large bodies of water are located on the Project Site or within ten miles.
 Bald eagles are unlikely to nest or forage on the Project Site due to the distance to large waterbodies.
+No bald eagle nests are known on the Project Site or in the immediately surrounding areas.
 Therefore, the Project would have no impact on the bald eagle.
 The golden eagle occurs as a rare winter resident in Tennessee.
 The Project Site encompasses suitable winter roosting and foraging habitat; therefore, the golden eagle could potentially occur on the Project Site.
 However, due to the rarity of golden eagles in the region and the availability of suitable roosting and foraging in nearby similar habitat, and the lack of nesting in the region, the Project is not expected to impact golden eagles.